dstackai/dstack/examples/README.md

 This folder contains examples showing how to use `dstack`.

-> [!NOTE]
+> [!IMPORTANT]
-> If you'd like to add your own example of using dstack or improve any of the existing ones, your PR is very welcome in this repository.
+> Feel free to contribute your examples or enhance the existing ones—your PRs are warmly welcomed in this repo!

 ## Getting started

 ### Prerequisites

 To use the open-source version, make sure to [install the server](https://dstack.ai/docs/installation/) and configure backends.

 ### Run examples